MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/whats-new/1706-whats-new.md

 ### Xbox Live PowerShell Module

 * PowerShell modules have been added to make it easier to switch sandboxes on your development machine.
-For more information, see [Tools](../tools/tools.md)
+See [Development tools for Xbox Live](../test-release/services-tools/live-tools.md).

 ### Bug fixes

-* Various bug fixes.
-Check the [GitHub commit history](https://github.com/Microsoft/xbox-live-api/commits/master) for a full list.
+* See <a href="https://github.com/Microsoft/xbox-live-api/commits/master" target="_blank">GitHub commit history for the "xbox-live-api" repo &#11008;</a>.